phransyz/Angular2-Coding-Challenge/README.md

 # Angular2-Coding-Challenge

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.15.
 This coding challenge is a part of Berkadia's Intern program.
+Note: This is no longer supported (since December 2016).

 ## A brief description
 This Angular2 project has 5 components explained below.
 It also uses Bootstrap, CSS Framework.